 - Matcha powder: use a high-quality ceremonial grade if possible.
 I love the matcha powder from the brand Matcha Organics that I buy online.

 - Plant-based milk: any kind will work, but try to use an unsweetened kind so you can make it as sweet as you want by controlling the ingredients yourself.
-Also, a vanilla flavored milk would work well.
+Also, a vanilla flavored milk or homemade horchata would work well for added flavor.

 - Sweetener: I used maple syrup, but any sweetener is fine.
 You will add it to the warm blueberry sauce, so even a granulated sweetener would be ok as it would dissolve well.
 Agave nectar or brown rice syrup work too.